Vicktor007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows a script that sets the mode of the file hello
+a script that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows a script that sets the mode of the file hello 10-mirror_permissions-a script that sets the mode of the file hello the same as olleh’s mode